 Extract a ConfigurationData rom the Configuration Data TLV.

-If the ConfiguationData is encrypted, decrypt it with the MIGEK derived from the MGK, where the MGK is the group key associated with the Destination Identifier.
+If the ConfigurationData is encrypted, decrypt it with the MIGEK derived from the MGK, where the MGK is the group key associated with the Destination Identifier.
 The group key is found in the Group Database.

 Generate a Source Identifier TLV from the extracted Source Identifier.